bagisto/bagisto/UPGRADE.md

 + </span>
 ```

-in `packages/Webkul/Admin/src/Resources/views/configuration/index.blade.php` we are completely change the way to get/fetch the configuration items as now we are using the `packages/Webkul/Core/src/SystemConfig/Item.php` and `packages/Webkul/Core/src/SystemConfig/ItemField.php` and `packages/Webkul/Core/src/SystemConfig.php` is responsible for handling the configuration items and its field.
+In `packages/Webkul/Admin/src/Resources/views/configuration/index.blade.php`, we have completely changed the way to get/fetch the configuration items.
+We are now using `packages/Webkul/Core/src/SystemConfig/Item.php`, `packages/Webkul/Core/src/SystemConfig/ItemField.php`, and `packages/Webkul/Core/src/SystemConfig.php`, which are responsible for handling the configuration items and their fields.

-In `index.blade.php` changes are shown below,
+The changes in `index.blade.php` are shown below:

 ```diff
 <div class="grid gap-y-8">